Is there a test to detect dementia early?

 Each type of dementia has different symptoms that can emerge at different times.
 This is why it’s vital to seek an official diagnosis from a doctor if you or a loved one is experiencing anything you’re worried about.

-For example, people with vascular dementia are more likely to see changes in mental function, such as difficulties with reasoning and paying attention.
-Lewy body dementia on the other hand, may cause symptoms that people may not associate with dementia, like tremors or muscle stiffness.
+For example, people with Alzheimer’s may have more early symptoms such as depression and impaired memory.
+While, Lewy body dementia, on the other hand, may cause symptoms that people may not necessarily associate with dementia, like tremors or muscle stiffness.

 If you’re at greater risk of dementia – for example if you have a history of stroke, it’s even more crucial to see a doctor at the first signs.